.za

-ZA is an abbreviation of the Dutch name for the country: Zuid-Afrika.
+ZA is an abbreviation of the Dutch name for the country of South Africa: Zuid-Afrika.

-Management
+Origin of the name

 None of the official names for South Africa can be abbreviated to ZA, which is an abbreviation of the Dutch Zuid-Afrika.
 Dutch was considered an official language in the Union of South Africa until 1961; it subsequently lost its synonymous status with Afrikaans in 1983.
 Suid-Afrika is the standard spelling in Afrikaans, but the .sa domain is used by Saudi Arabia.
 Zuid-Afrika has a history of usage: the international vehicle code for South Africa has been "ZA" since 1936.
 ZAR serves as the ISO 4217 currency code for the South African rand.
 South African aircraft registration prefixes also start with Z.